HAKE: A Knowledge Engine Foundation for Human Activity Understanding: Method

 Given a sample, multi-rule predictions of all activities are generated concurrently.
 We use voting to combine multi-decision into the final prediction via multi-head attention~\cite{attention}.
 Besides, to better capture the causal relations, we propose an \textbf{inductive-deductive policy} to make the rule base scalable instead of using rule templates or enumerating possible rules~\cite{rocktaschel2017end}.
 Although annotating rules is much easier than annotating images/videos, we can discover novel rules with the initial prior rules (Sec.~\ref{sec:rule_up_eval}): 1) Inductively concluding rules from observations.
 As activity-primitive annotations can be seen as rule instantiations, we randomly select them as rule candidates or heuristically generate candidates according to the human prior rule distribution.
 2) Deductively evaluating rule candidates in practical training.
-Good candidates inducing minor losses are selected via backpropagation since they are more compatible and general with various contexts.
+With the updating reasoning model, good candidates inducing minor losses are selected as they are more compatible and general with various contexts.
 They are updated into the rule base and in turn boost the performance.
-The bidirectional process can robustly discover rules and is less insensitive to the lack of activity annotation shortage than direct activity classification.
+The bidirectional process can robustly discover rules and is relatively insensitive to the annotation shortage, as we can sample new rules according to the human prior distribution.
 Finally, we discover \textbf{4,090} rules for 156 activities.
 From the experiments, we find that HAKE requires only several rules for each activity to perform well.

 Next, we detail our framework in Sec.~\ref{sec:primitive_det}-\ref{sec:unified_infer}.